 For the succession of Merkel, Germany has the choice of stability and CDU candidate Armin Laschet or the renewal with the Green candidate Annalena Baerbock.

 Post-war German politics are pretty boring.
 Quiet stability reigns, passionate dramas are rare.
-The political tension of the last two weeks in Berlin.
+The political tension is rising in the last two weeks.
 There is a power struggle between Armin Laschet and Markus Söder among the Christian Democrats and the remarkable choice of Annalena Baerbock among die Grünen are therefore unusual.

 After 16 years of steadfast rule, Angela Merkel is calling it quits.
 On September 27, the Germans are looking for a new chancellor.
 Germany faces a clear choice, which will also affect the rest of Europe.
 Will the Germans again opt for continuity of the Große Koalitionen between the CDU and the SPD?
 Or do they opt for innovation with the greens?